Easy South African ginger biscuits

 Espresso chocolate chip cookies

-I loved the slightly rustic and uneven edges and the nice hard crunchy texture.
-So crunchy that when you bite into them you can’t hear the TV or your thoughts.
+I loved the slightly rustic and uneven edges and the nice, hard, crunchy texture.
+So crunchy that when you bite into them, you can’t hear the TV or your thoughts.
 It’s exactly the way I like it.

-Easy ginger biscuits
+Easy ginger biscuits recipe

 Ingredients